Le Livre noir du Canada anglais: Reviews

-The Saint-Jean-Baptiste Society awarded Mr. Lester of the Olivar-Asselin Award for his courage and professionalism.
+The Saint-Jean-Baptiste Society awarded Lester the Olivar-Asselin Award for his courage and professionalism.

 As far as the Canadian Broadcasting Corporation was concerned, Lester's work was incompatible with the interests of the organization and they suspended him.
 Lise Ravary accused Lester of lacking professional judgment in a critical review of the book.

-William Johnson wrote of the book in The Globe and Mail, "It's the perfect piece of racist literature, a model on the methodology of inciting hatred.
+William Johnson wrote of the book in The Globe and Mail, "It's the perfect piece of racist literature, a model on the methodology of inciting hatred."

 In Folie et société au Québec Historian Philippe Quesnel ended his review saying: "Impatient, arrogant and triumphant, Lester failed on a once-in-a-lifetime opportunity to properly present the veracity of a dark story.
 He had invaluable professional experience, a solid body of documentary and rare courage, but like a storm, he shattered everything in his path without the slightest subtlety ..."

 Political reactions

 Quebec Premier Bernard Landry praised the book as a "must-read".